ahmadabdul592/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 9-firstdirdeletion deletes the dirctory my_first_directory that is in the /tmp directory File 10-back writes a script that changes the working directory to the previous one File 11-lists write a script that lists all files (even the ones with names beginning with a period character, which are normally hidden) in the current directory and the /boot directory in long format
+File 12-file_type writes a script that prints the type of the file named iamafile